muratk3n/thirdwave/en/README.md

 ---

+H2 has no problems on that front (only some on volume) equiv energy in H2 is actually *lighter*.

+---

 Li-on bats are 1.8 MJ/liter, so they arent even in the running.
 Plus they weigh a ton, plane will nose dive, that way 👎